 The implementation of the system was smooth: “The part that took the longest was choosing a good party to help us with this.
 Once that choice was made it proceeded quickly”, says Thissen.

-“Storecove stood out because they had a simple story, can act quickly, are certified and their prices are favourable”, states Thissen.
+“Storecove stood out because they had a simple story, can act quickly, are certified and their prices are favorable”, states Thissen.
 Eneco was connected to the so-called PEPPOL network within a few days.
 The energy company delivered test invoices to kick off the test process in collaboration with Storecove.

 "It's important that the customer understands that they will have to dedicate time to this phase", says Thissen.
-“It requires good coordination between Eneco, the customer and Storecove.
+“It requires good coordination between Eneco, the customer, and Storecove.
 They kept us continually updated with each step, so we could follow it and learn from the process."